-When the walls of blood vessels that carry blood from the heart to the rest of the body become thickened due to plaque buildup and inflammation, it's called atherosclerosis.
+Atherosclerosis is when the walls of blood vessels that carry blood from the heart to the rest of the body become thickened due to plaque buildup and inflammation.
 This can lead to stiffening and narrowing of the arteries.
 The condition can start as early as childhood.
-It can affect arteries all over the body. .
+It can affect arteries all over the body.
 It can lead to many health problems, depending on which arteries in the body are affected.
 Narrowed heart arteries may lead to a heart attack.
 Narrowed arteries that bring blood to the brain can cause a stroke.

 How does it happen?

 Atherosclerosis is a disease that develops slowly over time.
 Excess cholesterol and other matter in the blood form plaques, which line the inner wall of the arteries.
 Some plaques are hard and contain large amounts of calcium.
-Others are soft, made mostly of semi-liquid cholesterol and inflammatory cells that are contained by a fibrous "cap."
+Others are soft.
+These are made mostly of semi-liquid cholesterol and inflammatory cells that are contained by a fibrous cap.
 Atherosclerosis can lead to narrowed arteries.
 This makes it harder for blood to carry oxygen and nutrients to the brain, heart, kidneys, and other organs.
-If the fibrous cap of soft plaque ruptures, these contents enter the bloodstream.
+If the fibrous cap of soft plaque bursts open (ruptures), these contents are exposed to the bloodstream.
 This causes a blood clot that can block the artery.
 This can lead to a heart attack, stroke, or other serious or even life-threatening problem with the circulation.
 Diseases caused by atherosclerosis are the leading cause of death in the U.S.

 How can I prevent it?